Zubair7102/RealTime-Tracking-App/README.md

 # RealTime Tracking App 🗺️📍

 ## Description
 The RealTime Tracking App provides real-time location tracking using geolocation data.
-The application uses **Socket.io** for sending the user's latitude and longitude from the frontend to the backend.
+The application uses **Socket.io** for sending the user's latitude and longitude to the backend.
 The backend processes the location data and updates it on the frontend, where it is displayed on a **Leaflet map**.
 The app supports high-accuracy geolocation and marks pinpoint locations with interactive markers on the map.

 ## Features
 - **Real-time Location Updates**: Continuously tracks and updates the user's location using the browser's geolocation API.